KobeW50/visiontq.github.io/_posts/2025-07-14-hidden-ps5-symbols.md

 This is the exact same checkmark symbol used by verified PlayStation accounts like `@PlayStationUS`.
 While it won’t work in your PSN username, it renders perfectly in bios.

-> 🧠 Note: Only PS5 renders this symbol — it won’t appear on PS App, PS4, or PC.
+> Only PS5 renders these symbols — it won’t appear on PS App, PS4, or PC.
+{: .prompt-info }

 ---